Advanced Vocab Words - Set 8 Flashcards

 36

-# Fill in the blank with the most appropriate vocabulary word.
-The committee took a \_\_\_\_\_\_ approach to solving the issue. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The committee took a \_\_\_\_\_\_ approach to solving the issue. ## Footnote ***Hint:*** *Starts with "p" and means "dealing with things practically".*

 pragmatic ## Footnote *pragmatic (prag-**mat**-ick)* adj. guided by practical experience and observation